Mosi Tatupu

 Mosiula Faasuka Tatupu (April 26, 1955 – February 23, 2010) was an American professional football player who was a running back for 14 seasons in the National Football League (NFL).
 He played college football at the University of Southern California (USC).
 He played in the NFL as a running back and on special teams with New England Patriots from 1978 to 1990 and the Los Angeles Rams in 1991.
 He was elected to the Pro Bowl in 1986.
 He became a football coach after his playing career.

-High school career
+Early life

 Tatupu was a standout player at Punahou School in Honolulu, where he set many Hawaii state rushing records.
 He graduated in 1974.